TOD-theses/paper-T-RACE/main.typ

 Similar to the case with the block environment, this could lead to differences between the emulation and the results from the blockchain, when $T_A$ or $T_V$ are impacted by a previous transaction in the same block.

 == TOD definition <sec:tod-definition>

+/*

+I want to:

+first define:
+- normal scenario
+- reverse scenario

+Define:
+- TOD (two transactions are TOD)
+- is Delta_(T_A) + Delta_(T_B) ~ Delta_(T_A prime) + Delta_(T_B prime)
+  equivalent to sigma prime ~ sigma prime prime?
+  No, because there is no sigma_1 and sigma_2

+Define:
+- TOD approximation (two transactions are approximately TOD)

+Migration:
+- Delta comparison for write-write is only necessary for approximation.
+However, comparing states is not possible in normal definition either (?)
+- performance for TOD = 2* approximately TOD (?)
+- focus on impact on T_B

+- TOD detection
+*/

 To address the issues above, we will provide a more precise definition for TOD, that tries to be as close to the execution that happened on the blockchain, while also minimizing the impact of intermediary transactions on the analysis results.